ZachHappel/qr-with-logo/README.md

-QRLogo

-QRLogo is a Node package developed to allow for the creation of QR codes with embedded logo images.
+**_qr-with-logo_** is a Node package developed to allow for the creation of QR codes with embedded logo images.

 ## Installation